-The INTERNAL CLEANING CONTRACTOR and CONTRACTOR are responsible for the health, safety and well being of field cleaning personnel and all other parties in the general environment where cleaning operations occur.
+The Internal cleaning contractors are responsible for the health, safety and well being of field cleaning personnel and all other parties in the general environment where cleaning operations occur.

-The INTERNAL CLEANING CONTRACTOR/CONTRACTOR shall employ proper and safe practices for storage, handling and disposal of chemicals and spent materials.
+The internal cleaning contractors shall employ proper and safe practices for storage, handling, and disposal of chemicals and spent materials.

 Manufacturer’s and governmental safety guidelines, recommendations, and instructions shall be complied with for the prevention of harm or injury to any person before, during or after these cleaning and pickling activities.

-The INTERNAL CLEANING CONTRACTOR shall enforce the use of protective clothing and safety accessories such as eye protection, face shields, gloves and breathing apparatus as required.
-INTERNAL CLEANING CONTRACTOR’S safety measures shall be submitted to the CONTRACTOR for approval.
+The internal cleaning contractor shall enforce the use of protective clothing and safety accessories such as eye protection, face shields, gloves, and breathing apparatus as required.
+Internal cleaning contractor’s safety measures shall be submitted to the Company for approval.